tetretalk/v1-v2/howto.md

 ---
 layout: page
-title: Rules
+title: How to make a game
-description: Official tetretalk rules.
+description: Use these to make a game for the site.
-permalink: /rules/
+permalink: /create/
 ---

 ### This is what applications that are verified for use to make a game with.